by Dr. Bastian Schledde

 If you are a sleep researcher, you might be interested to know how to score and use sleep stages in Analyzer 2.
 Our Sleep Scoring solution allows you to manually score your data or inspect and edit imported sleep scores.
 For this purpose, we introduced the SleepStage marker dedicated to sleep research.
 Its description indicates the type of physiological state i.e., sleep stage N1, N2, N3, N4, REM, or Wake or the absence of a score (None).
 The Sleep Scoring solution recognizes these markers and allows you to edit them.

 You can navigate the sleep data in steps of the desired scoring interval (typically 30 seconds).
 The frequency-spectra or topography can be displayed simultaneously to support the scorer.
 A full night hypnogram displaying all scores can be opened in a Microsoft Excel® sheet.
 Once scoring is finished, a Sleep Report can be generated.
 It summarizes important sleep parameters such as sleep latency, sleep efficiency, duration of stages and composition of sleep cycles.
 The approved scores remain as markers in the dataset and can be used for Segmentation in a sleep-informed analysis in Analyzer 2.
-This solution is available on request.
+This solution will be available from our website from November 2021.

 If you are interested in a demonstration of the solution, feel free to watch the recording of our webinar about “Sleep Research and Sleep Scoring Solution”.